demo42/helloworld/README.md

 - build the helloworld image, with two tags
 - run the newly built image, in the task environment, detaching so a quick test can be performed
 - run a quick functional test, using a [curl image](), passing it the url of the helloworld image.
 The url is based on the `id:` of the task.

+> Note: the curl doesn't actually validate the results, yet.
+This is a good TODO:

 - push the validated image to the registry
 - run the [helm image](https://github.com/AzureCR/cmd/blob/master/helm/Dockerfile), used for helm deployments.